Moburu/simplereddit/README.md

 Future updates planned:
 - Add a clear search button
-- Add the option to search by subreddit
+- Add screen size variable to state for reloading back to top button
-- Cleaner CSS
+- Add a 'load more' button
-- Smaller placeholder image so as to show more lines of title text
+- Add modal views when clicking on cards